RBGKew/bioinfo-utils/docs/Other_Services/External_SFTP_Service.md

 	ssh-keygen

 Enter custom file names (or leave blank for default) and a password (or blank for no password).
 Then send the public key (default: id\_rsa.pub) to the administrator creating the account.

-#### Windows - PuTTY
-Using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), which should be installed on Kew laptops.

-1. From the start menu select the PuTTY directory and open PuTTYgen

-2. Select Generate and move your mouse over the blank space until the key is generated.

-3. Either copy the public key in the top box or the save public key button and send to the administrator setting up the account.

-4. Save the Private key locally, to be used when connecting.

 ### Connecting